stefan22/chat-app-client-rfb/README.md

 - user like/likeCount √
 - warning badges √
 - footer comp - √
+- add message √ [it's ok to like your own message - but just once && while authenticated]
-- post & delete messages ui
+- delete messages ui ..